ycpcs/cs101-spring2015/assign/assign01.md

 You will add your code to this file.

-When you are ready to compile the program, in the Cygwin window type the command
+When you are ready to compile the program, in the Cygwin bash shell (or Linux terminal) window type the command

     make